kiranz/just-api/docs/docs/index.md

 In simple terms, users build a test suite by providing a set of request and response validation specification in a YAML file.
 Each suite can have one or more specs.
 Just-API builds the request, sends it to server and validates response as per the specification.
 One can choose to validate any or all of following

-- Response Status code
+- Status code
-- Response Headers
+- Headers
+- Cookies
 - Response JSON body
 - Response JSON schema